viktor-ferenczi/performance-improvements/README.md

 Original [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24388-performance-excess-memory-allocation-in-mydatareceiver-updatebroadcastersinrange)

-**Improved code in game version 1.202.048 (Automaton Beta), but no pooling of HashSet instances.
-Not enough.**

 ## Remarks

 Fixes for performance issues or bugs fixed by Keen in the regular public game version